History of Wrestlemania with KB – Wrestlemania 16 – They thought this was a good idea?

 Rating: D+.
 Well let’s see.
 First of all, WAY too much focus on the McMahons.
 Second, this should have been Rock vs. HHH.
 That’s all there is to it.
 Also, a fatal fourway elimination match in the main event of Wrestlemania?
 That sounds like something from a video game.
 Also, when does a heel win in the main event of Wrestlemania?
 It’s supposed to be a feel good moment and that simply didn’t happen here.
 No clue what they were thinking here but it didn’t work like at all.

 Vince and Stephanie reunite post match.
 Rock gets up and all three McMahons take Rock Bottoms.
-Stephanie gets a People’s Elbow after hers and it looked like Rock grabbed some pre-implant boob when he was getting up for it.
+Stephanie gets a People’s Elbow after hers and it looked like Rock grabbed a bit of something when he was getting up for it.

 Overall Rating: D. This was….bad.
 The show itself is mostly watch, but THIS IS WRESTLEMANIA.
 This isn’t Judgment Day….scratch that as Judgment Day in 2000 was great.
 This isn’t some WCW show where watchable is a good night.
 WWF was incredible in 2000 and this is probably the weakest show of the year by far.